SmartBear/readyapi4j/modules/groovy-dsl/Assertions.md

 This is simply the inverse of ```responseContains``` (see above).
 It will assert that the response content does **not** contain a string or match a regular expression.

-**Arguments:** A string to look for, and optionally key-value pairs that indicate whether the string should be used as a regular expression (```useRegexp```)and whether the search should ignore case (```ignoreCase```).
+**Parameters:** A string to look for, and optionally key-value pairs that indicate whether the string should be used as a regular expression (```useRegexp```)and whether the search should ignore case (```ignoreCase```).